 To explore these questions, we drew on our industry knowledge and broad understanding of disruption to create a vision for border services in 2030.
-This vision is grounded in insights from 5,000 international travelers, 1,000 importers and exporters, nearly 500 global border agency workers, more than 50 of our border experts and five of the world's top futurists.
+This vision is grounded in insights from 5,000 international travellers including 739 Canadians, 1,000 importers and exporters of which 10% are from Canada, nearly 500 global and border agency workers, more than 50 of our border experts, and five of the world's top futurists.8

 Three trends stand out.
-They are bound together by what's core to border agencies-human activity.
-Borders are places where we meet human needs and desires for traveling, seeking safety and security, and even discovering ourselves.
-These trends challenge agencies to rethink what they do and how they do it in profoundly human terms.
+They are bound together by what's core to border services - people and goods.
+Borders are gateways for safe travel and secure international trade.
+These trends challenge border services to rethink what they do and how they do it in profoundly human terms.

-Border agencies that adapt and respond to these trends may be well positioned to lead with impact-operating effective and frictionless borders while enabling prosperity and security.
+Border services organizations that adapt and respond to these trends are expected to be well-positioned to lead with impact-operating effective and frictionless borders while enabling prosperity and security.

-Frictionless by design
+Trend 01 Frictionless by design